soto-nicole/sem-coursework/use-cases/use-case-31.md

 ### Preconditions

-- We know the area we want to limit population data to:
+- We know the area we want to limit population data to, this case: specific city.
-    - Specific continent
-- Database contains current world population numbers, including for continents.
+- Database contains current world population numbers, including for cities and people living in and out the cities.
-- The system has the functionality to sort countries based on their population sizes (largest to smallest)
+- The system has the capability to calculate percentages for in-cities and out-cities living, within a city.

 ### Success End Condition